open-telemetry/opentelemetry-specification/specification/trace/api.md

 property, since synchronous Spans may contribute to the overall trace latency.
 Asynchronous scenarios can be remote or local.

-In order for `SpanKind` to be meaningful, callers should arrange that a single Span does not serve more than one purpose.
-For example, a server-side span should not be used directly as the parent of another remote span.
+In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
+For example, a server-side span SHOULD NOT be used directly as the parent of another remote span.
 As a simple guideline, instrumentation should create a new Span prior to extracting and serializing the SpanContext for a remote call.